migramirez2/Harmony-ONE/progress/diego-nava.md

+2023-12-23 Sat: The week started with work on the aftermath of the hardfork.
+Our partners reported an issue with the eth_getTransactionReceipt method.
+Upon investigation, the root cause was identified, leading to a proposed fix and the opening of a PR to address the issue.
+After this update, the issue was partially resolved, so another fix was proposed.
+This involved keeping the original `hmy tx` `from` field but allowing the former eth logic to encode the response.

+All our internal RPC nodes were updated, and we worked with partners to assist them with their updates and to clarify any inquiries they had.

+There was also an investigation into an issue with Soph, where Binance transactions were not included in the pool.
+It was found that the issue was related to a throttling mechanism that prevents more than 60 transactions per address.
+While we can whitelist addresses to allow more transactions, this isn't a feasible solution once we go fully decentralized.
+This matter was brought up during the protocol meeting.

+Finally, I worked with Konstantine on the leader rotation feature.
+An external validator was deployed to the devnet, and the feature was enabled for external testing.
+The feature is currently being tested and is showing signs of success.

+---
 2023-12-17 Sun: I started the week aiding Konstantine with the leader rotation feature aiming to enable external validators to participate in the consensus.
 We successfully tested the feature on the devnet, and I am working on enabling few external validators to test the feature further.

 Additionally, I merged a PR to fix the issue with the eth_getTransactionByHash method.
 I also reviewed and merged a PR to fix the issue with the eth_getTransactionReceipt method.